MIDDLE SCHOOL AUDITIONS 2025

 A missed or early departure from rehearsal here or there should be brought to our attention far in advance as we schedule our rehearsal schedule very carefully.

-While we are willing to compromise for a responsible student, we expect that other activities will sometimes need to make compromises for theater- especially during tech week.
+While we are willing to compromise for a responsible, experienced student, we expect that other activities will sometimes need to make compromises for theater- especially during tech week.
 When you miss you are not the only one who loses out on valuable rehearsal time- your scene partners and dance partners also miss out causing many people to be unprepared.
-Students with a history of multiple absences, late arrivals or missing crucial rehearsals without prior arrangement in advance may not be considered for placement in the future.
+Students with a history of multiple unexcused absences, late arrivals or missing crucial rehearsals without prior arrangement in advance may not be considered for placement in the future.

 In an attempt to get students to advocate for themselves and take ownership in their activities, I will expect more communication from the student than the parent.
 Students will provide their e-mails so they will also get all updates (these updates will also be discussed in class and posted on our Materials page).
 Our show will not be chosen before auditions.
 Advanced kids should join theater because they want to no matter what show we do.